 The Mulsanne is a thoroughly modern full-size sedan that captures the essence of the Bentley marque.
 It is elegant yet distinctly sporting in character, delivering effortless performance while within its sumptuous cabin, advanced technology sits discreetly with handcrafted luxury.

-For the latest model year, Bentley has updated the Mulsanne with several interior revisions and new options packages that make the back seats even more coddling than before.
+For the previous model year, Bentley updated the Mulsanne with several interior revisions additional options packages that make the back seats even more coddling than before.

 The long bonnet, short front overhang and long rear overhang help to convey a sense of power and movement, reinforced by muscular haunches and sharply sculptured lines which flow gracefully from the front wings to the rear.
 Uniquely designed 20-inch (and optional 21-inch) wheels reinforce the Mulsanne's powerful, sporting stance.